Gas in Turkey: Geopolitics

 Unlike several European countries, which stopped buying or were cut off from Russian oil or gas, after the 2022 Russian invasion of Ukraine, relations with Russia are such that Turkey continues to buy both.
 China and Turkey import the most gas from Russia.
 It is said to sometimes be difficult for media in Turkey to report fully on energy geopolitics.
 President Erdoğan said in 2022 that Turkey could not join sanctions on Russia because of import dependency.

-Turkey’s state-owned oil and gas exploration and production company TPAO hopes to explore for oil and gas in Libyan waters: a memorandum of understanding was agreed with Libya but later suspended by a Libyan court.
+Turkey's state-owned oil and gas exploration and production company TPAO hopes to explore for oil and gas in Libyan waters: a memorandum of understanding was agreed with Libya but later suspended by a Libyan court.
 Turkey opposes some gas exploration by the Republic of Cyprus because of the Cyprus–Turkey maritime zones dispute.

 The Northern Iraq two rival parties Patriotic Union of Kurdistan (PUK) and Kurdistan Democratic Party (KDP) would have to agree for a new pipeline to take the shortest route, as it would come from wells in the part of the Kurdistan Region controlled by the PUK and pass through the part controlled by the KDP.
 In 2022 the Islamic Revolutionary Guard Corps used missiles to strike a house belonging to Baz Karim Barzanji, a businessman working on a new pipeline, reportedly because he had met American and Israeli officials there.

 Impact and future

 The largest source of greenhouse gas emissions by Turkey is coal power, which emits about 1000 grams of the greenhouse gas carbon dioxide for every kilowatt-hour of electricity generated.
 To generate the same amount of electricity gas emits less than coal, (371g in 2020), but far more than solar at 30g to 60g.
-However, when gas is produced in Russia (and Turkmenistan - although little is imported from there) a lot of methane leaks into the atmosphere, and this is also a greenhouse gas.
-But, as the international greenhouse gas inventory is based on where it is produced, this is accounted for in Russia's greenhouse gas emissions not Turkey’s.
+When gas is produced in Russia or Turkmenistan, however, methane leaks release a greenhouse gas.
+But, as the international greenhouse gas inventory is based on where it is produced, this is accounted for in Russia's greenhouse gas emissions not Turkey's.

 Turkey intends to increase the share of renewables and nuclear power in the national energy mix.
 According to a May 2022 report from thinktank Ember, solar and wind saved 7 billion US dollars on gas imports in the preceding 12 months.
 Some distribution companies are testing mixing up to 20% hydrogen with natural gas, so that eventually some of the gas distributed would be green hydrogen.

 Earthquakes can be a danger to pipelines.
 In neighbouring Iran electrification, for example with heat pumps, away from gas has been suggested to improve earthquake resilience.